Diaspora Cultural Events Across the Caribbean

 • Clean, polished styling that highlights craftsmanship

-Barbadian cultural wear often leans understated, making solid skirts a strong foundation piece paired with symbolic accessories.
+Barbadian cultural wear at formal heritage events often leans toward understated elegance, making well-made solid pieces a strong foundation when paired with meaningful accessories.

 • Independence Day (January 1)